peerlibrary/meteor-computed-field/README.md

 Even if you create a computed field outside an autorun, autorun will be automatically stopped when there will be no reactive dependencies anymore on the computed field.

-Still, a `field.stop()` method is provided for you if you want to explicitly stop and clean the field.
+Still, the `stop()` method is provided for you if you want to explicitly stop and clean the field.
 Remember, registering a dependency afterwards will start internal autorun again.

 For example, if you want to manually stop computed fields in